ddd-37/hackerNews/README.md

 3. Enhance UI for mobile to improve experience

 ## Issues encountered
-1. Issue: The API avaialbe from Hacker News while robust is a bit clunky to use at times.
+1. Issue: The API available from Hacker News while robust is a bit clunky to use at times.
 For example, if we were to request all the comments for a certain story, the API will return us the ID for each comment with the request for a story.
-After which we need to make a request fro each comment item.
+After which we need to make a request for each comment item from the API.
 - Solution: It may be possible to alleivate the numerous round trips to the Hacker News API by using [Algoia's Search API](https://hn.algolia.com/api).
-They allowed for more custom requests were we can specify all comments for a certain story.
+Algoia allow's for more custom requests were we can specify all comments for a certain story.

 ## How to run: